Alternative Financing Options

 - Some lenders will allow for e-signatures

-- The Private Education Loan Applicant Self-Certification Form is available here.
+- The Private Education Loan Applicant Self-Certification Form (PDF)

 These extra steps will cause significant delays in loans being certified and disbursed.
 We recommend applying at least 30 days before the payment due date.
 Most lenders will wait until all documentation is signed and returned before sending a request for certification to Pace University.
 Once we certify the loan, we will have to wait a minimum of 3-7 business days to receive disbursement.

 Pace University is committed to student-centered loan processing.
 The University has participated in the Direct Loan program in which loans are provided directly from the federal government to students since the 1994-1995 school year.
 Pace Financial Aid staff certify and transmit all federal loans directly to the Common Origination and Disbursement Center of the Department of Education.

 With regard to private/alternative (non-federal) educational loans, Pace Financial Aid staff will certify any loan of the student’s choice.
 We do not endorse any particular lender.
 Neither do we participate in any of the following practices with lenders: